10 best sunscreen for babies and toddlers recommended by mums in 2025

 • Absorbs well and doesn't rub off

-• Doesn't irritate kids' eyes
+• Doesn't irritate kids' eyes so it's good for applying to the face

-• Fun-factor (kids love the foam)
+• Fun factor (kids love the foam)

 Cons

-• Sticky if you use too much
+• A little goes a long way - sticky if you use too much

 SPF:50